Cross Hills

-Cross Hills is a village in the Craven district of North Yorkshire, England that is situated halfway between Skipton and Keighley.
+Cross Hills is a village in the county of North Yorkshire, England, situated halfway between Skipton and Keighley.
 The village is at the centre of a built-up area that includes the adjoining settlements of Glusburn, Kildwick, Eastburn and Sutton-in-Craven.
 Cross Hills is the newer part of the civil parish now called Glusburn and Cross Hills, historically known as Glusburn.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Geography

 Cross Hills is in Airedale at a point where the River Aire bends east from its north–south course.
 The village lies on the south bank of the river just above the flood plain, which is wholly agricultural.
 As its name implies, Cross Hills is surrounded by the hills of the eastern Pennines including Steeton Moor (south-east), Cowling Moor (south-west), White Hill (north-west) and Kildwick Moor (north-east).
 There are views along the Aire Valley itself to the north and east.
 Rombalds Moor, between Silsden and Ilkley, is about six miles east of Cross Hills.
 Skipton is about four miles north and the hills of the Yorkshire Dales can be seen beyond it.

 Immediately south-west of Cross Hills is Glusburn.
 Due north, on the other side of the River Aire is Kildwick.
 Sutton-in-Craven is less than a mile to the south-west and Eastburn less than a mile to the south-east.
 Cross Hills is separated from Sutton-in-Craven and Eastburn by the beck which flows into the Aire just east of Cross Hills.
 The beck is known by various names: Surgill Beck, Holme Beck and Eastburn Beck.
 It forms part of the county boundary between North and West Yorkshire as it approaches the Aire, Eastburn being in West Yorkshire.

 Cross Hills is split by the Airedale Line of the former Midland Railway.
 The biggest part is south of the railway and is largely residential with most of the shops and restaurants on or near Main Street (the A6068).
 North of the railway, former farmland has been given over to light industry and commerce but with some residential property on Station Road which connects the A6068 and the A629.